-Addresses and directions to all our offices.
+Addresses and directions to all of our offices.

+In December 2017, EDF helped China launch its national carbon market — the world’s largest.
 To date, we’ve helped train 58,000 environmental officers and another 3,600 government and industry stakeholders on carbon emissions trading.
 And we’re continuing to work with the Chinese government on many more projects, with ambitious goals for increasing energy efficiency and the use of renewable energy sources by 2020.

-Home to nearly two million people, the Mississippi River Delta provides vital habitat for wildlife and birds, and contributes tens of billions of dollars to the national economy every year.
-Since the 1930s, however, Louisiana has lost more than 2,000 square miles of land.
-Today, an area the size of a football field disappears into open water every 100 minutes.
+Home to nearly two million people, coastal Louisiana provides vital habitat for wildlife and contributes tens of billions of dollars to the national economy every year.
+Since the 1930s, however, Louisiana has lost more than 2,000 square miles of land, and without bold action could lose up to an additional 4,000 square miles in the next 50 years.

 EDF’s ongoing work establishing fishing rights systems is reversing overfishing, reviving coastal communities and bringing the oceans back to life.
 Our goal is to support local Asia-Pacific leaders in meeting their goals for fish, food and prosperity with reforms that will last for the long term.